4300 South Miami Blvd.

-Next, the purpose of this letter is to inform you that at The Institute for the Development of Young Leaders, we received a School Performance Grade of D for the 2014-2015 school year.
-Our students scored 38% in Reading, 35% in Math, and 43% in Science.
-While we are on an upward trajectory from the previous year, we are committed to improving this score each year.
-While it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that our school have provided.
+The purpose of this letter is to inform you that The Institute for The Development of Young Leaders received a School Performance Grade of F for the 2016-2017 school year by scoring 38 on the overall school performance.
+Although we are committed to improving this proficiency score, it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that our school have provided.
 We are excited that we met our state requirement on all AYP goals and showed substantial Achievement Growth of 81.5.

-If you have any questions or concerns regarding our School Performance Grade and how we plan to improve, please don’t hesitate to contact me, Charlotte Wilson at firstname.lastname@example.org or 919-973-4178.
+If you have any questions or concerns regarding our School Performance Grade and how we plan to improve, please don’t hesitate to contact me, email@example.com or at 919-224-1240.